 If you want to set up a wireless network, you can use wireless products that support 802.11n standard that supports much higher bandwidth since it's mature technology and the price is reasonable too.

-802.11ac is latest wireless standard that is being developed by IEEE but it will be finalized sometime in 2013 only.
+802.11ac is latest wireless standard that was developed and approved by IEEE in January 2014.
 It can provide bandwidth up to 1 Gbps, and so it’s called Gigabits Wifi too.